-Cleansing the Inner Vessel - God's Atonement
+Cleansing Inner Vessel God's Atonement

 God's atonement is the highest form of Love because He laid down His mortal life for all humans, paying the price for sin through suffering until death.
 What better way to show someone love than to lay down life itself?

-The following is a poem of how the Atonement of Jesus Christ can cleanse the inner vessel of any person.
+The following is a poem about how the Atonement of Jesus Christ can cleanse the inner vessel of any person.
 Knowing that the hurts, pains, sufferings, and spiritul wounds of life are understood and paid for in Jesus Christ is the key to making it through.
 If we repent, those things will not haunt us for eternity, only in this moment called life are we subject to some of them.

 When my spirit was weak, and my heart did ache,

 I turned to the Lord, and my pain did still stay.